A solar concentrator is a system for concentrating solar energy. This concentrated solar power is used in thermal solar energy.

-- Cylindrical parabolic solar concentrators.
-These concentrators have a unique curvature; for this reason they are called “2D" concentrators because they are "two-dimensional".
-This system allows to obtain average temperatures in the focal environment of 200-300 ºC.
+Cylindrical parabolic solar concentrators.
+These parabolic trough concentrators have a unique curvature.
+For this reason, they are called “2D” hubs.
+This system gets average temperatures between 200-300 degrees Celsius.

-- The paraboloid solar concentrators of revolution.
-These concentrators have a double curvature.
-For this reason they are called “3D" or three-dimensional concentrators.
-These systems allow temperatures even higher than 3000 ºC.
+The paraboloid solar concentrators of revolution.
+These hubs have a double bend.
+For this reason, they are called “3D” hubs.
+These systems allow temperatures even higher than 3273 kelvin.

-One of the difficulties of these systems based on solar concentrators, is to ensure at all times of the day, that the solar radiation falls parallel to the axis of the paraboloid.
+One of the difficulties of these systems is ensuring that solar radiation strikes parallel to the axis throughout the day.

-In small solar concentrators, such as a solar cooker, this monitoring of the apparent movement of the sun can be guaranteed with a tracking system applied directly to the concentrator (or even its position can be adjusted by hand every x time).
+In small solar concentrators, this monitoring of the sun can be guaranteed with a tracking system applied directly to the concentrator.

 Applications of solar concentrators

-The generation of electricity is the most widely used application of solar concentrators.
-For this purpose, 2D or 3D solar concentrators can be used interchangeably, but the technologies are different.
+Electricity generation is the most widely used application of solar concentrators.
+For this, it can be achieved in two ways:

-With small 3D concentrators, solar cookers can be realized.
-The concentrator can have between 80 cm and 2 meters.
-In the focal area a "hornalla" is placed where the container with the contents to be prepared is supported.
+With small 3D hubs you can make solar cookers.
+The hub can be between 80 cm and 2 meters.
+A “stove” is placed in the focal area where the container with the contents to be prepared rests.

-Solar concentrators allow the use of solar energy in multiple industrial applications, such as, for example, in the metallurgical industry.
+Solar concentrators make it possible to take advantage of solar energy in multiple industrial applications, such as in the metallurgical industry.